adeii/AICP_Huawei-manifest/README.md

 Building
 --------

 After the sync is finished, please read the [instructions from the Android site](http://s.android.com/source/building.html) on how to build.
+NOTE: Dont forget to change /kernel/huawei/huawei-kernel-3.4/... arch/msm... config/ u8833_defconfig: _CMA=n !

     . build/envsetup.sh
     brunch